CIT28/files/w13/ps3p3.md

 ## Recreate my cleaning audit report
 - Commit after each step (ex S1 total records imported)
-- Write you queries in the import.sql
+- Write your queries in the import.sql
+    - For queries that needed to ouptut a message I used .print 'message' in the import.sql file, but for most just use the alias.
-- Here was my workflow:
+- Here was my workflow, from the meteorites folder you can run:
     - ``` rm meteorites.db```
     - ``` cat import.sql | meteorites.db```